xmz111/FlowRVS/README.md

 ## 🕒 Open-Source Plan
  - [x] Model and Inference Code
- - [ ] Model Weight and Inference Guidance
+ - [ ] Model Weight and Inference Guidance (will be released very soon)
  - [ ] Training Code and Guidance

 ## 🛠️ Environment Setup